 What about asphalt driveways?

-If your driveway is asphalt instead of concrete, it’s probably best to skip the solvents because they might lighten your driveway.
+If your driveway is asphalt instead of concrete, it’s probably best to skip the solvents because they may lighten your driveway.
 “I don’t know if I would use anything other than dish soap on asphalt.
 The other solvents [can] bleach or color.
 You’d make the black driveway look worse,” says Ganther.

 If you’re using products that are stronger than dish soap, they may contain harsh chemicals that may be harmful to the environment.
 You shouldn’t allow them to run into the grass or down the sewer.
 If you have oil-soaked rags, you shouldn’t throw them in the trash.
 “You have to take them to a recycling center or hazardous waste center.
 You’re not supposed to clean up oil and just throw it away,” says Ganther.

-The disposal of household hazardous waste is regulated by state and local authorities.
+According to the Environmental Protection Agency (EPA) the disposal of household hazardous waste is regulated by state and local authorities.
 Check with the Department of Environmental Protection (DEP) in your state before disposing of any products.